Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: Introduction

-A \emph{reflection} of $W_S$ is a conjugate an element in $S$.
+A \emph{reflection} of $W_S$ is a conjugate of an element in $S$.
 Let $R$ be the collection of all reflections in $W_S$.
-Recall that $W_S$ admits a canonical representation $\rho:W\to GL(n,\mathbb R)$, such that each element in $R$ acts as a linear reflection on $\mathbb R^n$, and the action $W_S\act \mathbb R^n$ stabilizes an open convex cone $I\subset \mathbb R^n$, called the \emph{Tits cone}, where the action of $W_S$ is properly discontinuous.
-For each reflection $r\in W_S$, let $H_r$ be the set of fix points of $\rho(r)$ in $I$.
-The collection of all such $H_r$ form an arrangement of hyperplanes in $I$.
-Define
+Recall that $W_S$ admits a canonical representation $\rho: W\to GL(n,\mathbb R)$, such that each element in $R$ acts as a linear reflection on $\mathbb R^n$, and the action $W_S\act \mathbb R^n$ stabilizes an open convex cone $I\subset \mathbb R^n$, called the \emph{Tits cone}, where the action of $W_S$ is properly discontinuous.
+For each reflection $r\in W_S$, let $H_r$ be the set of fixed points of $\rho(r)$ in $I$.
+The collection of all such $H_r$ forms an arrangement of hyperplanes in $I$.
+Let

 The \emph{$K(\pi,1)$-conjecture for reflection arrangement complements}, due to Arnol'd, Brieskorn, Pham, and Thom, predicts that the space $M(W_S)$ is aspherical for any Coxeter group $W_S$.
-There is an induced action of $W_S$ on $M(W_S)$, which is free and proper discontinuous.
+There is an induced action of $W_S$ on $M(W_S)$, which is free and properly discontinuous.
 The quotient has its fundamental group isomorphic to the Artin group $A_S$.

-Historically, the interests in these topological spaces (i.e., reflection arrangement complements) come from connection with singularity theory: if $W$ is of type $A$, $D$, or $E$, then $M(W_S)/W_S$ is the complement of the discriminant of the semi-universal deformation of a simple singularity of the same type \cite{brieskorn1970singular}.
-More recently, it is known that many of these topological spaces are closely related to spaces of stability conditions on suitable triangulated categories \cite{bridgeland2009stability,ikeda2014stability,qiu2018contractible,august2022stability,heng2022categorification,dell2023fusion,qiu2023fusion}, see also the survey article \cite{heng2024introduction}.
-In a few sporadic cases, these topological spaces also arise as components of certain strata of the moduli space of abelian differential in genus 3 \cite{looijenga2012fine}.
+Historically, the interests in $M(W_S)$ come from a connection with singularity theory: if $W_S$ is of type $A$, $D$, or $E$, then $M(W_S)/W_S$ is the complement of the discriminant of the semi-universal deformation of a simple singularity of the same type \cite{brieskorn1970singular}.
+More recently, it is known that many $M(W_S)$ are closely related to spaces of stability conditions on suitable triangulated categories \cite{bridgeland2009stability,ikeda2014stability,qiu2018contractible,august2022stability,heng2022categorification,dell2023fusion,qiu2023fusion,heng2024stability}, see also the survey article \cite{heng2024introduction}.
+In a few cases, $M(W_S)$ coincides with components of certain strata of the moduli space of abelian differential \cite{looijenga2012fine}, and moduli spaces of certain quadratic differential \cite[Appendix C]{qiu2024moduli}.

-The study of the $K(\pi,1)$ conjecture is closely related to the study of Artin groups.
-Basic questions of Artin groups remain widely open \cite{MR3203644}, despite their simple presentation.
+The $K(\pi,1)$-conjecture is a major unsettled problem in studying Artin groups.
+A well-known geometric approach to this conjecture reduces the $K(\pi,1)$-conjecture for \emph{any} Artin groups to certain properties of a short list of Artin groups, called \emph{spherical Artin groups}.
+These are Artin groups associated with finite Coxeter group, and they are completely classified, see the first two columns of Figure~\ref{fig:classical} for their Coxeter diagrams.
+The following combines \cite{CharneyDavis} and \cite{bowditch1995notes}.